stevegeek/ai_refactor/lib/ai_refactor/refactors/prompts/rspec_to_minitest_rails.md

 setup do
   @model = FactoryBot.create(:order_state)
   @reason = "my reason"
 end

+test "when rejected, model should be not valid" do
+  @model.rejected_at = 1.day.ago
+  refute @model.valid?
+end

 test "when rejected, with reason and message, model should be valid" do